 Many modern cameras cannot only take still pictures, but also record videos.
 The SL indeed provides for movie recording, while the 20D does not.
 The highest resolution format that the SL can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the SL has an electronic viewfinder (4400k dots), while the 20D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the SL offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the SL has a higher magnification (0.80x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 20D, the Leica SL, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 20D has one, while the SL does not.
 While the built-in flash of the 20D is not very powerful, it can at times be useful as a fill-in light.